Cignal TV: Weather Information Network

 Weather Information Network is the first weather-oriented television channel in the Philippines.
 It is created in May 2012 as Cignal TV forms a partnership with New Zealand-based Metra Weather. the channel brings projected storm tracks, wind direction, rain volume, water conditions, regional and provincial weather, and seven-day forecasts as well as other information related to weather.
 The channel ceased airing on December 23, 2013, as TV5 transfers its broadcast facilities from its TV5 Studio Complex in Novaliches, Quezon City to TV5 Media Center in Reliance, Mandaluyong.

 Bloomberg TV Philippines

 Bloomberg TV Philippines was a Philippine business news channel formed through a partnership of Cignal TV, TV5 Network and Bloomberg L.P.
 Launched on October 5, 2015, it includes a variety of locally produced business and complementary programs powered by News5 and foreign news from the main Bloomberg Television.
 The channel was shut down on May 27, 2018 and it was replaced by One News.
 Although, Bloomberg-produced programs is still carried by One News under the block of the same name of the now defunct channel.

 One Screen

 One Screen was an entertainment cable/satellite television channel.
 It was launched on June 15, 2020.
 It aired movies from local productions and foreign content from CinemaWorld, as well as reruns from TV5 and third-party productions.
-The channel of ceased its broadcast on January 1, 2022.
+The channel of ceased its broadcast on January 1, 2022. and it was replaced by RPTV.